ARM-software/abi-aa/aaelf64/aaelf64.rst

 On platforms that do not support dynamic pre-emption of symbols, an unresolved weak reference to a symbol relocated by ``R_<CLS>_CALL26`` shall be treated as a jump to the next instruction (the call becomes a no-op).
 The behaviour of ``R_<CLS>_JUMP26`` and ``R_<CLS>_PLT32`` in these conditions is not specified by this standard.

+When a static linker uses an indirect branch in a veneer, it may not assume that a destination in the same link unit has a BTI instruction, or BTI compatible instruction, at the destination of the indirect branch.
+See `SYSVABI64`_ for additional requirements on code-generators and PLT sequences.

 Group relocations
 ^^^^^^^^^^^^^^^^^